 The primary outcome analysis was conducted on the safety analysis population and included participants who received a second vaccine in the study.
-The maximum severity for each solicited systemic AE across seven days after the second vaccination was derived for each participant and summarised by group.
+The maximum severity for each solicited systemic AE across seven days after second vaccination was derived for each participant and summarised by group.
 Analyses were conducted similarly for local reactogenicity.

-Immunogenicity analyses were conducted on the modified intention-to-treat (mITT) populations at 28, 132 and 236 days following the second vaccination overall and stratified by pre-second dose serostatus (defined by anti-nucleocapsid value pre-second dose or pre-first dose if missing).
-The mITT populations excluded participants who withdrew, had no blood sample, received a third dose in the community before their visit or self-reported a SARS-CoV-2 infection within 14 days after the second vaccination.
+Immunogenicity analyses were conducted on the modified intention-to-treat (mITT) populations at 28, 132, and 236 days following second vaccination overall and stratified by pre-second dose serostatus (defined by anti-nucleocapsid value pre-second dose or pre-first dose if missing).
+The mITT populations excluded participants who withdrew, had no blood sample, received a third dose in the community before their visit or self-reported a SARS-CoV-2 infection within 14 days after second vaccination.
 Immunogenicity outcomes were summarised using geometric mean concentrations (GMCs) and 95% confidence intervals (CIs).
 Adjusted geometric mean ratios (aGMRs) and 95% CIs were calculated comparing groups to BNT-30 as the reference, adjusting for study site in the linear regression models.

-Immunogenicity secondary and sensitivity analyses were conducted on anti-spike antibodies 28 days after the second vaccination.
-Secondary analyses were further adjusted for pre-second dose anti-spike antibodies and intervals between two doses.
+Immunogenicity secondary and sensitivity analyses were conducted on anti-spike antibodies 28 days after second vaccination.
+Secondary analyses were further adjusted for pre-second dose anti-spike antibodies and interval between two doses.
 Sensitivity analyses were conducted on the per-protocol population, excluding those randomised after 29th November 2021, and excluding those who self-reported a SARS-CoV-2 infection within 28 days after second vaccination.
 Immunogenicity sensitivity analyses were conducted on anti-spike antibodies at 132 and 236 days after second vaccination excluding participants who were considered to have had an infection before their visit.
-A 'breakthrough infection' between the second dose and day 236 visit was defined as either: a self-reported SARS-CoV-2 infection > 14 days after second dose, a two-fold
+A 'breakthrough infection' between second dose and day 236 visit was defined as either: a self-reported SARS-CoV-2 infection >14 days after second dose, a two-fold rise in anti-nucleocapsid IgG, a two-fold rise in anti-spike antibodies, or a seroconversion of anti-nucleocapsid IgG serostatus.
+Distributions according to the different definitions of SARS-CoV-2 infections during follow-up were presented across study arms.